AndersDeath/diary2/000-current.md

 # 02 January - Monday - Tbilisi - 95 day of immigration

 Today I moved another several repositories from bitbucket to github.
+We walked a bit around and found that prices are extrimely expensive here.